Nirmala (sect): Spread of influence and patronage

+During the later part of the 18th century, the Nirmalas began to receive patronage from Sikh rulers and gentry in the form of land grants and religious endowments.
 Patronage from Sikh nobles, especially the rulers of the Phulkian states, helped the Nirmalas become a prominent religious order.
 Sardar Dhyan Singh of Shahbad willed his estate to Karam Singh Nirmala.
 In 1766, Sadda Singh of Bahirwala offered seven villages to Bhagat Singh Nirmala, although the latter declined the offer.
 Sardar Jai Singh's daughter-in-law granted two villages to the Nirmal dera at Kankhal.
 Sardar Ganda Singh of Bhangi Misl offered 13 villages to Jai Singh Nirmala.
 In 1796, Maharaja Ranjit Singh also granted a sanad for land to Nihal Singh Nirmala.
 On both occasions, the Nirmalas passed on the properties to the Udasi akhara of Santokh Das.